mcthesw/sworld-blog/source/_posts/Avalonia-Unable-to-resolve-property-or-method-of-name-Id-on-type-XamlX-TypeSystem-XamlPseudoType-解决办法.md

 ---
 title: >-
-  Avalonia Unable to resolve property or method of name 'Id' on type 'XamlX.TypeSystem.XamlPseudoType'解决办法
+  Avalonia Unable to resolve property or method of name 'xxx' on type 'XamlX.TypeSystem.XamlPseudoType'解决办法
 date: 2024-09-26 00:12:30
 tags: